 Eutrigon Theorem - algebraic form

-This web page is reproduced from the author's book Roberts, W, Principles of nature; towards a new visual language, Canberra.
-2003.pp.126—127 [edited and reformatted for the web].
+This web page is reproduced from the author's book Principles of nature; towards a new visual language, WA Roberts P/L Canberra.
+2003.pp.126—127 [Used with permission of the author] edited and reformatted for the web.

 The geometric form of the Eutrigon theorem states: the area of any eutrigon is equal to the combined areas of the equilateral triangles on legs ‘a’ and ‘b’, minus the area of the equilateral triangle on its hypotenuse ‘c’.
 How can this be expressed algebraically, that is, as an equation?

 ab = a2 + b2 – c2

 where a and b are the leg lengths of a eutrigon, and c is the length of its hypotenuse.
 Most importantly, in light of the new geometric form of the theorem, the term ab is now seen to be equal to the area of the enclosed eutrigon given in the new equitriangular units (etu).

 Note the similarities and differences between the Pythagorean and Eutrigon theorems (in equation form):

 In any right triangle [as illustrated above], a2 + b2 = c2